-Though there were people living on the site as early as the 4th millennium BC, the fortress/city only became prominent in history after David captured it and made it his capital.
+Though there were people living on the site as early as the 4th millennium BC, the fortress/city only became prominent in biblical history after David captured it and made it his capital.

 At David's death, the city was still quite small.
 David had been too busy with court intrigue and hard-fought battles to think about renovations.